 It is very important to record the car number before starting loading.
 It is difficult to find the car without that number if it is accidentally picked up before loading is finished.

 The car must be loaded by the time the railway returns to pick it up.
-Producer cars are allowed a minimum of eight hours for loading after the car is spotted.
+Producer cars are usually allowed a minimum of 8 hours for loading after the car is spotted.
 Cars that are not loaded on time and are pulled away empty by the railway are cancelled, and a penalty may be assessed by the railway.

 Do not overload the car or exceed the track capacity.
 The weight allowed in the car, as well as the empty weight of the car, is stencilled on the outside of the car.
 It is possible to overload the car with heavier bushel weight grains, especially wheat, peas or exceptionally heavy barley.
 If possible, and if there is time to do so, check the weights as grain is loaded.

 However, if weighing is not available, carefully estimate the amount loaded.
 If all the railcar compartments will not be filled, load the car as evenly as possible.
-If the car is located on a "light" rail, it is possible to exceed the weight allowed on the line even though the car capacity has not been exceeded.
+If the car is located on a light rail, it is possible to exceed the weight allowed on the line even though the car capacity has not been exceeded.
 Check with the railway for maximum weights on the rail line.

 The consequences of overloading or uneven loading of a car can be severe.
 If there is a derailment, whoever loaded the improperly loaded car might be held responsible.
 All cars are track-scale weighed at some point en route.
 Cars found to be overloaded or unevenly loaded are side-tracked.
 The grain owner must remove the excess weight or even up the load.
-This is inconvenient, and side-tracking the railcar may result in additional fees.
+This is inconvenient and side-tracking the railcar may result in additional fees.

-Shipments of damp grain, off-grades (including grain with excreta) or grains that are likely to go out of condition will be authorized only if a licensed terminal elevator has agreed to unload those grains.
+Shipments of damp grain, off-grades – including grain with excreta – or grains that are likely to go out of condition will be authorized only if a licensed terminal elevator has agreed to unload those grains.
 These cars must be shipped to the terminal agreeing to receive shipment.
 The concern with off-grade grain is the possible contamination of a larger container, and the risk of being assessed the costs related to decontamination.

 Do no treat a loaded rail car with fumigant.
-If your loaded car is found to contain a fumigant, the railway could assess you substantial penalties.
+If your loaded car is found to contain a fumigant, the railway could assess substantial penalties.

 After the car is loaded